nrapopor/virtualize-cache/README.md

 ## Description

 The intended use is the caching of transactional info in the Parasoft Virtualize.
+The use of this cache implies running Virtualize with Java 1.8.

 ### Usage Details

 * This utility is intended to be used from the ExtensionTool Scripts.
 * To use please add the jars found in the distribution zip to the ***Menu->Parasoft->Preferences->System Settings***.
 The virtualize-cache-\<VERSION\>.jar and all the jars in the `lib` directory of the distribution archive.
 * Cache the transactional data in the first responder in the transaction.
+ 1. Extract the transactional elements from incoming message into the appropriate **Data Bank**.
+(XML, JSON, Text, Object, etc)

-* Place the key into a **cacheKey** Data Bank column. then the scripts below can be used without modification
+    1. Place the thransaction key into a **cacheKey** Data Bank column.
+This way the script below can be used without modification

-  1. Extract the transactional elements from incoming message into the appropriate **Data Bank**
+    2. NOTE: Make sure that the extraction of data from the input is done first.

-  2. Add the ExtensionTool to the same responder (Groovy sample)
+ 2. Add the ExtensionTool to the same responder.
+This Groovy sample caches all extracted elements and caches them using the value
+  of the **cacheKey**.
   ```groovy
   	import com.parasoft.api.*;
   	import com.parasoft.sa.virtualize.cache.*;